hannoeru/vite-plugin-pages/README.md

 - array of paths: all routes in the paths point to `/`
 - array of `PageDirOptions`, Check below 👇

-Specifying an array of `PageDirOptions` allow you to use multiple pages folder, and specify the base route to append to the path and the route name.
+Specifying a glob or an array of `PageDirOptions` allow you to use multiple pages folder, and specify the base route to append to the path and the route name.

 **Example:**